malte/me-portfoliov2/src/about.md

 I studied visual communication at Kunsthochschule Weißensee in Berlin from 2003-2009 and finished with Diplom in Communication Design.

 Since then i worked mostly self-employed for a variety of clients over different kind of industries including film, music, culture, medical and technical companies and producers.
 My services included logo design and corporate design, as well as illustration and storyboarding/storytelling for commercials and feature films.
 Since 2015 i also work as a freelancer for various agencies like [anschlaege.de](https://www.anschlaege.de) in Berlin or [HOAX](https://hoax-amsterda.com) in Amsterdam.
-Around 2017 i started to offer web design and development (custom wordpress themes), as a result of my rising interest in the screen as a fluid, device-responsive format.
+Around 2017 i started to offer web design and development (custom wordpress themes), as a result of my rising interest in the screen as a fluid, device-responsive format and because i like all things technical.

 ---